chikai-io/contract-interface/README.md

 ## Motivation

-The main motivation is to have generics for contracts.
-For more details, please see [this issue](https://github.com/near/near-sdk-rs/issues/606).
+Please see [near-sdk-rs#606](https://github.com/near/near-sdk-rs/issues/606) for more details.

 ## Features